wickyb94/Crownstone-repo-tester/ReadME.md

 # FIRMWARE TESTER

 Code that controlls and communicate with the Crownstones.
 The code is made for python3.
+It is used to test some functions every time a new firmware is released

+## Main
 The main python code runs the other codes.

 ## Multiplexer: